Bala-advik/Task-True-Connect/README.md

 ## Done in Project

-Form Validations done.
+Form Validations done.<br />
-Overall Information carried through out all components using Redux Once Verified OTP then Data will be stored in LocalStorage
+Overall Information carried through out all components using Redux<br />
+Once Verified OTP then Data will be stored in LocalStorage<br />